 Ever wondered where your career in health care might take you?
 Seeking advice on how to start your career?
 We recently brought together Griffith Health experts in a virtual event to talk to us about health careers with amazing social impact opportunities, such as environmental health, workplace mental health, and human services.
-To watch the full event, register for Virtual Open House today, or read on for a snapshot of their conversation.
+Read on for a snapshot of their conversation.

 If you’d like to build a career in health but you’re not sure where you’d like to work, our panelists highlighted a range of innovative career options where they expect to see growth in the next five years – the perfect place to build or start your career in health!